UW Health at The American Center: Frequently Asked Questions

 Learn more about the planning process:

 Yes.
-Flad Architects has been engaged as the project architect, and Findorff and Sons has been selected as the construction management firm.
-Representatives of these organizations and from HOK worked with UWHC facilities planning staff to determine how the facility will be positioned, accessed, serviced and built on the new site.
-This team engaged in several meetings with the American Center Project Review Committee (PRC) until a final concept was approved by the PRC and by the appropriate agencies of the City of Madison.
+Project architects, engineers and construction management experts worked with UW Hospital and Clinics facilities planning staff to determine how the facility will be positioned, accessed, serviced and built on the new site.
+This team then obtained all necessary approvals from the American Center Project Review Committee (PRC) and from the appropriate agencies of the City of Madison.
 As the project progresses, this team will continue to comply with any additional PRC or City requirements regarding construction, signage, water management and other aspects of the project.

-Patients are serving as advisory members on the East Executive Committee and the programming subgroups have been directed to formally incorporate patient and family representatives into their planning process.
-The purpose of their involvement is to gain their perspective on how we can create a welcoming, easy-to-navigate facility that meets patient and family needs.
-Patients participated in the 3P facility design workshops and in a committee advising on the exterior look and feel of the building.
-They will continue to be involved in operational planning and in development of the care model and overall patient experience at the facility.
+Patients have been involved as advisory members on programming subgroups and the East Executive Committee.
+They participated in the 3P facility design workshops and in a committee advising on the exterior look and feel of the building.
+Through the American Center councils charged with preparation for opening in August 2015, they continue to be involved in operational planning and in development of the care model and overall patient experience at the facility.

-Orthopedics will move all patient care activities except trauma and pediatrics to the new location.
+Orthopedics will move the majority of patient care activities except trauma and pediatrics to the new location.
 Ortho/rehab is well suited to relocate because a high percentage of orthopedic admissions are scheduled in advance, and although the procedures are complex, they follow a relatively predictable course and are often performed on otherwise healthy patients.
-Rehabilitation services for these patients will also move to the east side and likely will be located in a separate facility adjacent to UW Health at The American Center.
+Rehabilitation services for these patients will also move to the east side, located in a separate facility adjacent to UW Health at The American Center.

 There will be a total of 14 operating and procedure rooms, serving a mix of inpatient and outpatient needs.
 The facility will open with 11 active rooms and three shelled for future growth.

 Emergency services will be available 24/7 with equipment and resources necessary to evaluate and treat most routine emergencies.
 Patients with more complex needs will be stabilized, prepped and transferred to the Emergency Department/Level 1 Trauma Center at UW Hospital and Clinics.
-A helispot will be located off the northeast corner of the building to facilitate helicopter transport to UWHC when needed.
+A helispot will be located off the northeast corner of the building to facilitate helicopter transport to UW Hospital and Clinics when needed.

 In July 2009, St. Mary’s opened a 10-bed satellite emergency center at 2840 O'Keeffe Avenue in Sun Prairie, about 5 miles east of the new UW Health location.
 The St. Mary’s center offers laboratory, radiology and helicopter transport.
 For situations such as heart attacks or emergency surgeries, patients are stabilized and then transported to a Madison hospital.